Holiday fireworks displays in Ontario

 Experience the beautiful sight of cascading fireworks over the night sky in Bracebridge.

-This Canada Day event features one of the largest fireworks displays in Muskoka, as well as live music, food vendors and a sidewalk sale.
+This Canada Day event features one of the largest fireworks displays in Muskoka, along with live music, food vendors and a sidewalk sale.

 Location: Downtown Bracebridge